Dileeprithvi/tf-ansible-remote/README.md

 6. $terraform destroy

-Scenario#1
+# Scenario#1

 1. Deploy AWS EC2 instance in default VPC
 2. Create Security Group  and allow port 22 & 80
-3. Run Ansible Playbook to  install and  configure Apache httpd
+3. Run httpd and validate the webserver is running in the web browser